joshjryan/joshryan.contact-sample/README.md

 ```
 └── src
     ├── components
+    ├── content
+    │   └── pages
     ├── layouts
     └── pages
 ```

 Static assets live in `public/` and are served at the site root.
+Markdown page content is stored in `src/content/pages/` and typed through Astro Content Collections.
+After modifying collection schemas, run `npx astro sync` to regenerate type definitions.